ganesh-mit21/Personal-Finance-Investment-Tracker/Phase 1.md

 # 📊 Salesforce Business Finance & Investment Tracker

+## Problem Statement
+Small and medium-sized businesses (SMBs) face **fragmented financial management**.
+Income, expenses, invoices, and investment data are spread across spreadsheets, accounting tools, and bank portals.
+This leads to:
+- Delayed visibility into **cash flow and profitability**
+- Missed **receivables and overdue invoices**
+- Poor tracking of **company investments and ROI**
+- Lack of **forecasting for expansion or compliance**

+**Goal:** Build a Salesforce-based **Business Finance & Investment Tracker** that centralizes all financial data, enables automation, and provides dashboards for better decision-making.

+---

 ## 🚀 Project Overview
 The **Salesforce Business Finance & Investment Tracker** is a cloud-based solution built on Salesforce to help **small & medium-sized businesses (SMBs)** manage their **financial operations, investments, and cash flow** in one centralized system.